Iran’s top leader dismisses Trump’s ‘ugly, foolish’ remarks

-TEHRAN, Iran (AP) Iran’s supreme leader said U.S. President Donald Trump’s “cheap, ugly, foolish and unreal” remarks before the U.N.
-General Assembly earlier this week were a sign of desperation.
+TEHRAN, Iran (AP) Iran’s supreme leader said on Thursday, Sept.
+21, that President Donald Trump’s “cheap, ugly, foolish, and unreal” remarks before the U.N.
+General Assembly earlier in the week were a sign of desperation.

-In a meeting with a clerical assembly on Thursday, Ayatollah Ali Khamenei said such comments “do not come from power, but from anger, desperation and weak-mindedness.”
+In a meeting with a clerical assembly on Thursday, Ayatollah Ali Khamenei said such comments “do not come from power, but from anger, desperation, and weak-mindedness.”

 Khamenei has the final say on all major policies in Iran.